RossTarrant/RossTarrant/README.md

 To learn web development, I have been working through 'The Odin Project'.
 Throughout my journey so far I have been completing several projects which demonstrate my progress and have allowed me to consolidate my knowledge and understanding of the content I have been learning.

 _I am a very reflective learner, I like to take the time to reflect on what went well in a piece of work, what I learned and the challenges that I faced throughout it.
-For each project I write a project reflection in the README.md of the repository, I have found this technique really helps the learning process._
+For each project I write a project reflection in the README.md of the repository, I have found this technique really helps with my learning process._

 Below is a list of the projects I have worked on so far.
 They have been ordered in terms of projects I am most excited about.